mohamedrezk122/Astar-OSM/README.md

 # A*-OSM

-In this repo, I have implemented a simple algorithm to clone the behavior of google map.
+In this repo, I have implemented a simple algorithm to clone the behavior of google maps.

 The algorithms and data structures used in the implementation:
     - A* algorithm to find the shortest path between source and destination